rustui/hid/hid/README.md

 # hid

-A multi-platform plugin which allows an application to interface with USB HID-Class devices on Windows, Android, and macOS.
+A multi-platform plugin which allows an application to interface with USB HID-Class devices on Linux, Windows, Android, and macOS.